-We have front row seats available at every performance in the Royal Shakespeare Theatre and Garden Theatre for people who are partially sighted or hard of hearing.
+We have front row seats available at every performance in the Royal Shakespeare Theatre for people who are partially sighted or hard of hearing.

 Seating for captioned, audio described and signed performance varies between shows.
 Use the button below to book recommended seating for these performances - the booking process will guide you to buy the correct seats.